SitecorePowerShell/Book/console.md

  ```
  **Note:** The command *cd* is an alias for *Set-Location*.

 * The SPE module provides some convenient variables out of the box for use in running commands and scripts.
-The variables prefixed with *Sitecore* are pulled from the Web.config settings.
+The variables prefixed with *Sitecore* are extract from the Web.config settings.
 Run the command *Get-Variable* to see the complete list.
- * AppPath - Path to the installed directory for Sitecore.
+ * AppPath - The website directory.
  * Me - Current logged in user for Sitecore.
  * PWD - Present working directory for the console.
  * SitecoreDataFolder